 By re-examining how often you send messages and which channels you use, you can make a big difference in reducing your overall correspondence time.
-Rather than calling each board member individually, mobile communication tools, like texting and emailing can allow you to share important information, such as budget comparative reports, en masse.
-For documents that are required to be sent via postal mail, you can avoid wasting time manually compiling annual letters by using a software with a fully integrated, end-to-end mailing service to send bulk or individual mail automatically.
+Rather than calling each board member individually, mobile communication tools like texting and emailing can allow you to share important information, such as budget comparative reports, en masse.
+For documents that are required to be sent via postal mail, you can avoid wasting time manually compiling annual letters by using software with a fully integrated end-to-end mailing service to send bulk or individual mail automatically.

 As the end of the year approaches, it’s also time to update assessments.
 Instead of using a complex, paper-based system to make these changes, simplify the process by using a digital solution.

-Manually scanning and entering all of your end-of-year invoices by hand can take hours if not weeks of your team’s time.
-You can increase efficiency exponentially by automating the accounts payables process.
-For instance, with AppFolio Property Manager’s Automated Accounts Payable, all of your invoices are forwarded to AppFolio via mail or email, where they are then received, scanned, processed, and then digitally posted for your review.
+Manually scanning and entering all of your end-of-year invoices by hand can take hours — if not weeks — of your team’s time.
+You can increase efficiency exponentially by automating the accounts payable process.
+For instance, with AppFolio Property Manager’s Automated Accounts Payable, all of your invoices are forwarded to AppFolio via mail or email, where they are received, scanned, processed, and then digitally posted for your review.
 Once approved, the invoice is paid on your behalf by AppFolio.
 All of this allows you to increase the speed of your invoice processing while scaling your accounts payable to meet your monthly demands.